Our medical team offers answers to the most common questions about counterfeit medicines.

 A: In some cases, you might notice that a medicine you’re taking has a different taste, consistency, or appearance than usual.
 You might also notice that you have a different reaction to the drug, or that it’s not working the way it usually does.

 Often, though, it may be very difficult to know if the medicine you’ve purchased is a counterfeit.
-That's why it's important to purchase prescription products from a pharmacy and pharmacist with whom you're familiar.
+That's why it's important to talk to your doctor and purchase prescription medicines from a registered pharmacy.

 Q: How can I avoid buying counterfeit products?

-A: The best way to avoid counterfeit drugs is to purchase prescription medicines at your local pharmacy from a reputable pharmacist whom you know.
+A: The best way to avoid counterfeit drugs is to purchase prescription medicines at your local registered pharmacy.